Pekaso/fortitude60/Documents/buildguide_en_v1.1.md

 ![Rubber Feet](https://i.imgur.com/mKuVylI.png)

 You can now attach the bottom cover of the case.
 By attaching the rubber feet to the cover, as shown in the picture, you can produce a slight inclination in the keyboard.
-When you need to disassmble the keyboard, you can do as by inserting a small, dull, pointed object in the gap around the USB connector.
+When you need to disassemble the keyboard, you can do as by inserting a small, dull, pointed object in the gap around the USB connector.
 This should be one of the easier ways to remove the case.

 ### Complete